Learn how to shop for groceries with zero waste in mind. From the grocery store, to your kitchen,reduce waste while shopping.

 Okay so here are the things I use for our trips to the market.
 Mind you I purchased things or asked for things for gifts over almost 2 years so just remember that.
 I do not think you have to invest big up front at all.
 Make a lifestyle change and let it become comfortable and normal till it sticks.

 I found these ones on Etsy which is great, but you can find some on Amazon as well.
 The best part is most Etsy vendors will also send them to you without any packaging that is single-use if you request it as well.
 I just make sure my bags are organic cotton because I don’t want to put my organic veggies into something that isn’t organic as well.
+A must have when you want a zero waste groceries shopping experience.

 This isn’t the one I use.
 I actually got one from a friend who didn’t want her’s anymore and now it is in my car all the time.
 I love it because it either keeps veggies in my car protected on REALLY cold days in the car or keeps my dairy and milk products or refrigerated things cool on hot days especially if I have a lot of errands I am running.